Taosky/telegram-search-bot/README.md

 - `@YourBot @Username keyword1 keyword2... page` Here are some examples:

-  `@YourBot` Displays all records, defaulting to page 1.
+  `@YourBot` Display all records, defaulting to page 1.

-  `@YourBot * 2` Displays all message records on page 2.
+  `@YourBot * 2` Display all message records on page 2.

-  `@YourBot weather 3`  Searches for message records containing the keyword `weather` and flips to page 3.
+  `@YourBot weather 3`  Search for message records containing the keyword `weather` and flips to page 3.

-  `@mybot @Taosky weather 4` Searches for message records containing the keyword "weather" and the group member "Taosky" (full name) and flips to page 4.
+  `@mybot @Taosky weather 4` Search for message records containing the keyword "weather" and the group member "Taosky" (full name) and flips to page 4.

 - `/help`: Get search help.